-Master the chords around each scale shape!
+You can master the chords around each scale shape!

 These are the final exercises focusing on chords around the major scale (Ionian).

 The aim with all master exercises is to tie a spiders net of music theory together for your hands.
 The clearer the connection is between the chord – roman numeral – pentatonic – mode – arpeggio – chord extension, the better.

 Chords down the major scale

 It is absolutely vital that you know the location of every chord around every scale shape.
 By moving backwards like this you will connect more deeply with each position of the major scale and the seven chords around it.

 Chords through the cycle of 4th

-This exercise does not use only perfect 4th intervals.
+This cycle of 4th exercise does not use only perfect 4th intervals.
 Between chord IV and VII we get a #4.

-Call out the chord numbers as you go along, for maximum effect, sing each root note!
+Call out the chord numbers as you go along.
+For maximum effect, sing each root note.

-The Cycle of 4ths in songs
+The cycle of 4th in songs

-Both I Will Survive and Still Got The Blues use the full movement, starting on chord VI.
+Both I ‘Will Survive’ and ‘Still Got The Blues’ use the full movement until back at the starting chord, chord VI.

-If you have been practising and singing along at the same time, you can now try this: As you hear a new song for the first time; sing the root notes of the chords you hear, aiming to hear the position.
+If you have been practising and singing along at the same time, you can now try this: As you hear a new song for the first time, sing the root notes of the chords you hear, aiming to hear the position.

 Similarly, if you hear chord VI and then move a 4th up, you are on chord II.